-Incendium was previously a Datapack, but is now available as a mod.
-With it installed, you’ll find a complete overhaul to the Nether, with new Biomes, Structures, Bosses and more.
+Incendium was previously a Datapack but is now available as a mod.
+With it installed, you’ll find a complete overhaul to the Nether, with new Biomes, Structures, Bosses, and more.

 This is one of many of our Mod Wikis, here at Minecraft Guides.
 If you're interesting in finding out about more of Minecraft's Best Mods, then check out our dedicated section!
 We allow you to sort by Forge, Fabric, Minecraft Version and Genre!

 With Incendium installed, you can find 8 new Biomes, which spawn alongside the already existing ones.
-It’s also worth nothing that the height of the Nether has been increased to 192 blocks high, making the terrain much better.
+It’s also worth noting that the height of the Nether has been increased to 192 blocks high, making the terrain much better.

 So all of these new locations are made up of blocks that already exist in Minecraft.
 Throughout these Biomes, some new structures can be found, which we’ll talk about below.
-You can also expect to find different mobs that you might not normally find in the Nether, like Phantoms, Slimes and Vex.
+You can also expect to find different mobs that you might not normally find in the Nether, like Phantoms, Slimes, and Vex.

-There’s around 10 structures included by Incendium in its current form.
+There are around 10 structures included by Incendium in its current form.
 These are of all different sizes, with some being bigger than any other structure that currently exists in Minecraft.

 The largest has to be the Forbidden Castle, which is full of hostile Piglins, some of which are wearing Armor.
 But in most of these structures, you can find lots of loot too, if you can safely retrieve it.
 Make sure to search every Barrel and Chest you come across.